 Course Rating for Shorter Courses

-Under the current system, an 18-hole course must be at least 3,000 yards to receive a Course Rating and Slope Rating (or 1,500 yards for 9 holes).
-Starting in 2024, the yardage requirements will be cut in half, to 1,500 and 750 yards, respectively.
+Starting in 2024, the yardage requirements for a course rating will be cut in half to 1,500 (18 holes) and 750 yards (9 holes).
 This is good news for golfers who regularly play par-3 and shorter-length courses and have wanted those scores to count toward their Handicap Index®.
 Inquiries about Course Ratings can be directed to Nelson Searcy (nelson@clgolf.org).

 WHS™ 2024 Treatment of 9-Hole Scores